VDrift/vdrift/README.md

 ============

 VDrift requires several tools and libraries at build time.
-Make sure you have installed all required libraries, each correspondent development files and build tools, which are listed below.
+Make sure you have installed all required libraries, each correspondent development files and all build tools, as listed below.

 Build Tools
 -----------